matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 cascade size.  `classifier.feature` is an array the same shape as `im`, with `1`s at points corresponding with white areas of the feature, `-1`s at points corresponding with black areas of the feature, and `0`s elsewhere.
-Note the actual algorithm as described by Viola and Jones uses integral images at this point (one of the main reasons for the algorithms fast operation).
+Note the actual algorithm as described by Viola and Jones uses integral images to add up pixel values, one of the reasons for the algorithm's fast operation.

 The main reason for the multiple stages is efficiency: Typically the first stage will contain only a handful of features, but can reject a large